-Keith, a member of the Nashville Songwriters Hall of Fame's Class of 2021, wrote four out of 10 songs alone: the title track, the previously-shared "Happy Birthday America" and still-unheard tracks "She's Drinking Again" and "Thunderbird."
+Keith, a member of the Nashville Songwriters Hall of Fame's Class of 2021, wrote four out of 10 songs alone, including the title track and the previously-shared "Happy Birthday America."
+He also penned a pair of album highlights without a helping hand: "She's Drinking Again," which packs as much sarcasm as a Bobby Bare standard, and "Thunderbird," which is more reminiscent of fiery Dwight Yoakam tunes.
 The number of solo writes likely stems from Keith spending the early months of the pandemic sheltered in place at his home in Mexico.

-There's also outside cuts (the recently-released Brett Tyler, Ryan Hurd and Maren Morris co-write "Old School") and noteworthy co-writes (the Keith and Sammy Hagar collaboration "Growing Up is a B---h") on the "Red Solo Cup" singer's first collection of fresh material since 2015's 35 MPH Town.
+There's also outside cuts (the recently-released Brett Tyler, Ryan Hurd and Maren Morris co-write "Old School") and noteworthy collaborations (the Keith and Sammy Hagar team-up "Growing Up is a B---h") on the "Red Solo Cup" singer's first collection of fresh material since 2015's 35 MPH Town.

-A press release promises two collaborations: Micheal Hosty appears on a cover of his own "Oklahoma Breakdown," while Keb' Mo' helps Keith slap a shiny, new coat of paint on "Old Me Better," a song from the blues great's 2014 album BLUESAmericana.
+As for other collaborators, Micheal Hosty appears on the album-opening cover of his own "Oklahoma Breakdown," while Keb' Mo' helps Keith slap a shiny, new coat of paint on "Old Me Better," a song from the blues great's 2014 album BLUESAmericana.
+The latter hit streaming services on Sept.
+17.

 Peso in My Pocket Track List